Dmunozig/crypto_sentiment/README.md

 # Crypto Sentiment
-A little info about your project and/ or overview that explains what the project is about.
+This project is trying to predict the bitcoin price using sentiment analysis as an additional feature because the price is mainly linked to emotion/sentiment.

 # Motivation
-A short description of the motivation behind the creation and maintenance of the project.
+As bitcoin prices is extremelly volatile due to its high speculative nature.
+A big part of the trading is backed by emotions and not fundamentals and logic.
+This project tries to capitalize on this inherently strong sentiment investing that makes up a majority of the trading of bitcoin.

-# Details
+# Data Source
-- Data Source: API
+The data was acquired from 3 different API's:
     - https://www.coindesk.com/coindesk-api
     - https://alternative.me/crypto/fear-and-greed-index/
     - http://api-dev.augmento.ai/v0.1/documentation#introduction

+# Models
-- Models Used: Prophet & Sarimax
+Prophet & Sarimax
+comparison
+model performance
+features

+# Deployment

-- Deployment: GCP & Heroku
+GCP & Heroku

+# Front-End Web Framework
-- Front-End Web Framework: Streamlit (link to the repository below)
+Streamlit (link to the repository below)
     - link here